gabrielborgesdm/SimpleFinancialControl/README.md

 # Simple Financial Control #
 Simple Financial Control is an application that helps you to have control of your budget: incomes and expenses.

-I divided it into back-end and front-end.
-The first one is a Rest API in Node that uses JWT, Bycript, and other technologies that increases security.
-The second one is a responsive React application which interacts with the API.
+The application was divided in backend, frontend and mobile.
+The first part is an API Rest Server, the second part is a responsive web application developed with React, and the third one is a mobile app created with React Native.
+In order to know more about features and instalation instructions, have a look at each directory.

 # Instalation #
 Each folder has its instalation's instructions

 # Screenshots #

 ##### Signing up using the API #####